gradle/gradle/design-docs/managed-component-model.md

 ### Implementation

 * Attach managed projections based on the registered `@Managed` internal views for these nodes.

+### Open issues

+* Managed internal views registered on extensible type are not available in the top-level `binaries` container, e.g. via `binaries.withType(MyJarBinarySpecInternal)`.
+To fix this the top-level container would need to contain references to the actual component binary nodes instead of the copies of unmanaged views it contains now.

 ## Plugin author declares internal views for any extensible type